neurobioinfo/segpy/README.md

 The segregation can do done using the `segpy` module, if you have access to HPC, you can automate it using `segpy.slurm`.

 ### segpy
-`segpy` is a python module developed to run the segregation analysis, the module can be easily downloaded using `pip`:
+`segpy` is a python module developed on Python 3.10.2 to run the segregation analysis, the module can be easily downloaded using `pip`:
 ```
 pip install 'git+https://github.com/neurobioinfo/segpy#subdirectory=segpy'
 ```